jacksleight/coast/README.md

 If you have any questions please feel free to get in touch by email (jacksleight at gmail dot com) or [@jacksleight](https://twitter.com/jacksleight) on Twitter.
 All feedback, bug reports and contributions are very welcome.

-**The library and documentation are sill a work in progress, the API may change, particularly the undocumented parts.**
+**The library and documentation are a work in progress, the API may change.**

 ## Hello World